Papilio xuthus: Oviposition

 Female butterflies disperse when they are about to oviposit.
 They decide on the number of eggs they deposit in different subhabitats by certain criteria such as the quality of the subhabitat, the existing adult population in the area, the quantity of young leaves in the vicinity, the degree of sun exposure (females prefer sunnier areas), and host plant height.

 Mortality factors

 Predation

 Some insects, such as the grasshopper Oeanthus longicauda, are capable of removing Asian swallowtail larvae out of their eggs before they hatch.
 During the first and second larval instars, their main predators are ants (particularly Lasius niger), spiders, and various other bugs.
+It is not a common prey to birds, due to some species presenting coloration resembling bird feces.

 Asian swallowtail caterpillars may also be parasitized by wasps, such as Trogus mactator and Pteromarus puparum, during development.
 These wasps ultimately kill the larvae after pupation.
 In fact, wasps have been observed emerging from the host pupa four or five days after the predicted date of emergence of the host.